-About one out of every 200 people has had an amputation.
+About one out of every 200 people have an amputation.
 Most cope with it well.
 Though, it may take time to adjust to the loss of a limb.
 Men are at much higher risk of amputation than women.

 Call our office today for a FREE review of your personal injury case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.